 I scream, you scream, we are all screaming for ice cream that won’t jack up our fitness gains and bring on dread and guilt after the last spoonful.
 Thank the heavens for a surge in healthy ice cream options right now.
 Vegan, fat-free, dairy-free, sugar-free – the choice is yours.
 Feast your eyes on some of the latest and tastiest brands that can easily fit into your meal plan.
-And if your diet can afford it, celebrate National Ice Cream Day on Sunday, July 15 with a free treat near you.

 The highest calorie count on a Halo Top pint is 360, so that’s a win right there.
 You know, in case you can’t stop yourself.
 Then they’ve got one too many tempting flavors — Birthday Cake, Lemon Cake, Red Velvet, S’mores.
 Good luck choosing just one!
 Halo Top uses a mix of organic cane sugar and the stevia leaf to naturally sweeten their products to help cut down the sugar calories.
 If you’re vegan or lactose intolerant, check out the dairy-free varieties.